alexknvl/fuzzball-servers/README.md

 # Fuzzball Servers

-Compilation servers that can be used for fuzzing dotty or Scala (not yet).
+Compilation servers that can be used for testing Dotty or Scala.
 Part of the larger vision for [fuzzball](https://github.com/alexknvl/fuzzball), the scala fuzzer.

 ## Compiling
 You *will* need to modify `build.gradle` and set the right dotty version (i.e. a locally published SNAPSHOT).
 You may need to compile & install [tracehash](https://github.com/alexknvl/tracehash) and add it to dependencies in `:fuzzball-dotc`.
 Please ask @alexknvl on [Dotty Gitter](https://gitter.im/lampepfl/dotty) if you need any help running it.